11-year-old girl who was on life support dies after ATV hit-and-run crash in Apple Valley - NewsBreak

 Christina “Tina” Bird was pronounced dead at 8:50 a.m., after being hospitalized July 2, her uncle told KTLA.

 Her 12-year-old friend Jacob Martinez also died in the incident.
-The pair were on a trip to the high desert with their families for a Fourth of July tradition.Boy killed, girl on life support after ATV hit-and-run crash in Apple Valley
+The pair were on a trip to the high desert with their families for a Fourth of July tradition.Boy killed, girl on life support after ATV hit-and-run crash in California

 Christina and Jacob were riding on the same ATV when they were struck on Stoddard Wells Road.
 The person who crashed into them did not stop and render aid, their families said.